rand-projects/teletypewriter-fonts/README.md

 # Teletypewriter-fonts

-**Teletypewriter-fonts** is a collection of TrueType fonts (`.ttf`) for Model-28 (BAUDOT) and Model-35 (ASCII) typeboxes based on photographs of actual typeboxes.
+**Teletypewriter-fonts** is a collection of TrueType fonts (`.ttf`) for Model-28 (BAUDOT), Model-35 (ASCII), and Model-37 (ASCII) typeboxes based on photographs of actual typeboxes or other sources.
 The glyphs are then arranged into sets whose two-letter abbreviations would have been stamped on the typebox.

 The purpose is to archive the fonts for historical purposes.
 These fonts are useful for such things displaying historical aviation weather data, old stock reports, and when using retro computer simulators.